Elder Abuse

 Types of Elder Abuse

-- Psychological or Emotional Abuse – threats, isolation, verbal assault, and humiliation are all ways that the elderly are psychologically or emotionally abused.
+- Psychological or Emotional Abuse – isolation, verbal assault, and humiliation are all ways that the elderly are psychologically or emotionally abused.

 - Financial Abuse – cashing an elderly person's check without their permission, forging their signature, stealing their money or possessions, and abusing guardianship or power of attorney are all ways that the elderly are financially abused.